 - a small-scale technology certificate assignment form or a combined Victorian energy efficiency assignment form and small-scale technology certificate assignment form (as applicable);

-- a Certificate of Electrical Safety issued under the Electricity Safety Act 1998 (Vic) and Electricity Safety (Installations) Regulations 2009 (Vic) for the supply and installation of the Solar System and / or the Solar Battery System;
+- a Certificate of Electrical Safety issued under the Electricity Safety Act 1998 (Vic) and Electricity Safety (Installations) Regulations 2009 (Vic) for the supply and installation of a Solar System and / or a Solar Battery System (as applicable);

-- a Compliance Certificate issued by a licenced plumber in accordance with the Building Act 1993 (Vic) for the supply and installation of the Solar Hot Water System;
+- a Compliance Certificate issued by a licenced plumber in accordance with the Building Act 1993 (Vic) for the supply and installation of a Solar Hot Water System (as applicable);

 - the details of the Retailer’s bank account which must be with an authorised deposit taking institution as defined in the Banking Act 1959 (Cth) supervised by Australian Prudential Regulation Authority and an Australian Business Number (ABN) of the Retailer’s and / or the Installer (as applicable);

-- the Solar Provider Statement in the form supplied by Solar Victoria (the Retailer acknowledges and agrees that the customer’s eligibility to participate in the Program is dependent on the Retailer providing this information);
+- the Solar Provider Statement in the form supplied by Solar Victoria (the Retailer acknowledges and agrees that a Customer’s eligibility to participate in the Program is dependent on the Retailer providing this Statement);

-- pre-approval from the relevant local distribution network service provider for the connection of the Solar Battery System to the electricity distribution network; and
+- pre-approval from the relevant local distribution network service provider for the connection of a Solar Battery System to the electricity distribution network; and

 - all other information and documents requested by Solar Victoria in connection with the Program.

-- The retailer will conduct all of the Retailer’s dealings with Installers, Customers and Solar Victoria fairly, honestly and in accordance with all applicable laws and best industry practice.
+- The Retailer must conduct all of the Retailer’s dealings with Installers, Customers and Solar Victoria fairly, honestly and in accordance with all applicable laws and best industry practice.

-- not take a deposit or any other upfront payment from a Customer on the condition that it is fully refundable if the Customer is later found by Solar Victoria to be ineligible to participate in the Solar Homes Scheme.
+- only take a deposit or any other upfront payment from a Customer on the condition that it is fully refundable if the Customer is later found by Solar Victoria to be ineligible to participate in the Program.